Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

+If there are not enough levels in $\mathcal V$ to compute the desired number of approximations, or if the approximations are not all equal, the algorithm returns \texttt{"Unknown"} (Lines~11 and~15).

-\mypar{Algorithm description.} The algorithm goes through at most $\ell$ phases (Line~5).
-The first phase starts by calling \texttt{ApproxCount} with $s=0$ and $x=\ell$, i.e., the maximum possible value for a leader node's anonymity (Line~8).
-Let $(n',t)$ be the returned value.
-If $n'>0$, then this approximation of $n$ is stored in the variable $n^\ast$, and the algorithm proceeds with the next phase (Lines~10--12).
-If $n'=-1$, then no leader nodes were found, implying that the process' view is still missing some relevant nodes.
-In this case, the algorithm immediately returns ``Unknown'' (Line~13).
-If $n'=-2$, then a leader node with multiple children was found.
-As this is an undesirable event, the algorithm proceeds to the next phase (Line~14).
-If $n'=-3$, then $x$ may not be the correct anonymity of the leader node $\tau$ (see the description of \texttt{ApproxCount}), and therefore the algorithm calls \texttt{ApproxCount} again with $s=0$ and $x=\ell-1$.
-If the same happens, then $x=\ell-2$ is tried, and so on.
-After all possible assignments down to $x=1$ have failed, the algorithm just proceeds to the next phase.
+In order to compute an approximation of $n$, say in an interval of levels $\mathcal L_i$ starting at $L_s$, the algorithm goes through at most $\ell$ phases (Lines~8--16).
+The first phase begins by calling \texttt{ApproxCount} with starting level $L_s$ and $x=\ell$, i.e., the maximum possible value for the anonymity of a leader node (Line~9).
+Specifically, \texttt{ApproxCount} chooses a leader node in $\vartheta\in L_s$ and tries to estimate $n$ using as few levels as possible.

+Let $(n',t)$ be the pair of values returned by \texttt{ApproxCount}.
+If $n'=\texttt{"MissingNodes"}$, this is evidence that $\mathcal V$ is still missing some relevant nodes, and therefore \texttt{"Unknown"} is immediately returned (Line~11).
+If $n'=\texttt{"StrandTooShort"}$, then a descendant of $\vartheta$ with multiple children in $\mathcal V$ was found, say at level $L_t$, before an approximation of $n$ could be determined.
+As this is an undesirable event, the algorithm moves $\mathcal L_i$ after $L_t$ and tries again to estimate $n$ (Line~12).
+If $n'=\texttt{"WrongGuess"}$, then $x$ may not be the correct anonymity of the leader node $\vartheta$ (see the description of \texttt{ApproxCount}), and therefore the algorithm calls \texttt{ApproxCount} again with the same starting level $L_s$, but now with $x=\ell-1$.
+If $n'=\texttt{"WrongGuess"}$ is returned again, then $x=\ell-2$ is tried, and so on.
+After all possible assignments down to $x=1$ have failed, the algorithm just moves $\mathcal L_i$ forward and tries again from $x=\ell$.

+As soon as $n'$ is an integer (hence not an error message), it represents an approximation of $n$ that is stored in the variable $n^\ast$.
+If it is different from the previous approximations, then \texttt{"Unknown"} is returned (Line~15).
+Otherwise, the algorithm proceeds with the next approximation in a new interval of levels $\mathcal L_{i+1}$, and so on.

-The second phase starts from the first level $L_{t^\ast+1}$ that was not visited in the first phase (Line~15), but it is otherwise identical to the first phase.
-The algorithm proceeds in this fashion, always keeping the largest approximation of $n$ in the variable $n^\ast$ (Line~11) until the $\ell$th phase is done.
-At this point, a correctness check is performed: the algorithm takes the last level~$L_{t^\ast}$ visited thus far; if $n^\ast>0$ (i.e., if at least one meaningful approximation was found) and the current round~$t'$ satisfies $t'\geq t^\ast+n^\ast$, then $n^\ast$ is accepted as correct; otherwise ``Unknown'' is returned (Lines~16--18).
+Finally, when $\ell-b+1$ approximations of $n$ (all equal to $n^\ast$) have been found, a correctness check is performed: the algorithm takes the last level~$L_{t^\ast}$ visited thus far; if the current round~$t'$ satisfies $t'\geq t^\ast+n^\ast$, then $n^\ast=n$ is accepted as correct and returned; otherwise \texttt{"Unknown"} is returned (Lines~18--20).